tejaswinihegade/tejaswinihegade/README.md

 ---

 ## Summary
-I am a transportation engineering professional with a strong background in transportation and construction engineering, having worked as a Project Engineer.
-My focus is on applying technical expertise and project management skills to foster dynamic, efficient, and high-performing transportation projects.
+I am a civil engineering professional with a strong background in transportation and construction engineering, having worked as a Project Engineer.
+My focus is on applying technical expertise and project management skills to foster dynamic, efficient, and high-performing construction projects.
 I am currently seeking new opportunities to contribute my skills in an innovative and challenging environment.

 ---